coderkan/adxl312_i2cLib/README.md

 ## Read Bytes

-Read given byte size from file. `file` is a value that returned `i2c_init` function and `addr` is a address you want to read. `nbytes` is size of array.
-Return `nbytes` array pointer if read bytes is correct else return `NULL`  .
+`*i2c_readBytes` function takes 3 parameters and its returning type is a `char*`. `file` is opened device, `addr` is a address to be read and `nbytes`shows how many bytes are read.
+This function returns the byte array value read from the address if read is successful, otherwise returns `NULL`.

 ```C
 char *i2c_readBytes(int file,int addr,int nbytes){